UVASGD/sgd-docs/source/guide.md

 ### Important Terms and Commands

 For the rest of this guide, I'll be talking in terms of Github or Git, which is a single VSC among many.
-Many of the ideas of Git are shared among others, so this should simply this tutorial without causing too much confusion.
+Many of the ideas of Git are shared among others, so this should simplify this tutorial without causing too much confusion.

 We will be using these terms for the rest of the guide, so familiarize yourself with them.
 Additionally, these are terms used across the CS industry, so if you want to work pretty much anywhere which uses a VSC, now is the time to learn!